Sussex: Early modern Sussex

-The Wealden iron industry expanded rapidly, especially after the first blast furnace arrived in Sussex 1496, from the Low Countries, which greatly improved efficiency.
+The Wealden iron industry expanded rapidly, especially after the first blast furnace arrived in Sussex in 1496, from the Low Countries, which greatly improved efficiency.
 Skilled Flemish workers moved to Sussex, followed again by Huguenot craftsmen from France, who brought new techniques.
 The industry was strategically important and flourished into the 17th century, after which it began to decline.
 It also brought widespread deforestation of parts of the Sussex Weald.

-Henry VIII's separation of the Church of England from Rome and the dissolution of the monasteries led to the demolition of Lewes Priory and Battle Abbey and the sites being given to Henry’s supporters.
+Henry VIII's separation of the Church of England from Rome and the dissolution of the monasteries led to the demolition of Lewes Priory and Battle Abbey and the sites being given to Henry's supporters.
 The shrine to St Richard at Chichester Cathedral was also destroyed.
-Queen Mary returned England to Catholicism and in Sussex 41 Protestants were burned to death.
+Mary I returned England to Catholicism and in Sussex 41 Protestants were burned to death.
 Under Elizabeth I, religious intolerance continued albeit on a lesser scale, with several people being executed for their Catholic beliefs.
 In Elizabeth's reign, Sussex was open to the older Protestant forms practised in the Weald as well as the newer Protestant forms coming from Continental Europe; combined with a significant Catholic presence, Sussex was in many ways out of step with the rest of southern England.

 Sussex escaped the worst ravages of the English Civil War, although control of the Wealden iron industry was strategically important to both sides.
 In 1642 there was a skirmish at Haywards Heath when Royalists marching towards Lewes were intercepted by local Parliamentarians.
 The Royalists were routed with around 200 killed or taken prisoner.
 Shortly after there were sieges at Chichester and Arundel, and a smaller battle at Bramber Bridge.
 Despite its being under Parliamentarian control, Charles II was able to journey through the county after the Battle of Worcester in 1651 to make his escape to France from the port of Shoreham.

 In 1681 Charles II granted William Penn lands in what became Pennsylvania and Delaware.
 Amongst those whom he carried to North America as colonists were 200 people from Sussex, mostly Quakers, who founded settlements named after places in Sussex including Lewes and Seaford in Sussex County, Delaware and Horsham Township and Chichester in Pennsylvania.

 The Sussex coast was greatly modified by the social movement of sea bathing for health which became fashionable among the wealthy in the second half of the 18th century.
 Resorts developed all along the coast, including at Brighton, Hastings, Worthing, and Bognor.